-With a number of active cases of COVID-19 in the region, we need to remain vigilant in responding as a community to minimise spread, and ensure infections are detected and contained quickly.
+We need to continue to remain vigilant in responding as a community to minimise the spread, and ensure infections are detected and contained quickly.

 Find out what to do if you:

 - Test positive for COVID-19

 - Have been told you are a contact of someone with COVID-19

 - Are looking after yourself or someone else with COVID-19

 - Want to make sure your household is prepared for COVID-19 and isolating in future

 - Stay COVIDSafe to reduce your risk and stop the spread of COVID-19

 It is important to get tested if you are experiencing any symptoms of COVID-19 or if you have been informed you are a contact of someone with COVID-19.